 “So how’s it going?”

-Potter’s golden eyes flicked up to meet mine.
-His eyebrows were quirked skeptically, like he almost couldn’t believe I had the nerve to say something in his presence.
+At my question, Potter’s golden eyes flicked up to meet mine, his eyebrows raised skeptically like he couldn’t believe I had possessed the nerve to say something in his presence.
 Slowly, almost systematically, he folded his menu shut, leaning back and crossing his arms.
 “Well, let’s see, Bennett — it’s a Friday night.
-I’m sitting in a crappy Chinese restaurant with no heater, freezing my arse off, while my best friend is off frolicking in a strip club, half-naked.
-Oh, and to top it all off, I’m with you.
-How do you think I am?
+I’m sitting in a crappy Chinese restaurant with no heater while my best friend is off frolicking in a strip club half-naked.
+Oh, and to top everything off, I’m with you.
+How do you think it's going?"

-I clenched my draw, boring my eyes into the grainy surface of the table.
-For a second, there was just silence – and I considered not responding and just letting the prat win.
-But the thought was so repulsive that immediately my mouth was dropping open and the words were falling off my tongue.
+I clenched my jaw, staring hard into the grainy surface of the grimy table.
+For a moment there was silence, and I considered not responding and letting the prat win, just to be done with it all.
+But the thought was so repulsive that immediately my mouth was dropping open and words, caustic and hostile, were falling from my tongue.

 “There are,” Potter smirked cockily.